|My Father Limited Edition 2012|

 Garcia and his son Jaime.
 No doubt this is where the original My Father

-Limited Edition 2010 – Cigar Coop photo
+Limited Edition 2010 was rolled. – Cigar Coop photo

 The profile in each of the My Father Limited Editions looks similar from an architecture standpoint, but there have been variations of the blend from year to year.
 The Garcia family has pretty much been guarded in terms of the blend details.